FredericGodin/DynamicCNN/README.md

 (2) Dynamic K-max pooling.
 Currently an argsort operation is used which is executed on the CPU.
 However, this operation is too heavy for selecting the K max values.

-Because of these implementations, a very heavy GpuContiguous operation is automatically introduced somewhere.
+Because of these implementation issues, a very heavy GpuContiguous operation is automatically introduced somewhere.
 If you have a solution or comments, I'm happy to support pull request ;)